Korviaaslax – Chapter Fifteen

 “Pauli.”
 Kor wanted an explanation.

 “I am Pauline Gale, be assured.
 I had the surgery, Kor.
 I got rid of the fat, and got a full body sculpting.
 A new face.
 A pretty one.
 For me and for Riki.
-My health was at risk and my lifespan shortened.
+My health was at risk and my lifespan would have been shortened otherwise.
 I will live decades longer and better now.”

 “My Pauline weighs a bit more than you, lass.
 She arrives soon.”
 Rikita was not convinced.